List of The Colbert Report episodes

 The Colbert Report is a late-night series that aired nightly on Comedy Central.
 Hosted by Stephen Colbert, it was produced by Colbert, Jon Stewart, and Ben Karlin and revolved around Colbert playing the role of a populist blowhard journalist character, similar to his role on The Daily Show.
-In The Colbert Report, the former correspondent became the host of his own parody of media pundit programs, such as The O'Reilly Factor and Hannity and Colmes.
+In The Colbert Report, the former correspondent became the host of his own parody of media pundit programs, such as The O'Reilly Factor and Hannity & Colmes.

 There are a number of noteworthy recurring elements in most episodes of The Colbert Report.
 Many episodes feature "The Wørd" of the day, which serves as a theme for a monologue early in the episode.
 Each has a studio guest later in the episode, and each begins with a brief summary of what the episode will contain, followed by an introductory phrase and then by the theme music.
-This introductory phrase very often inserts the word truth into a common phrase, such as "Apply Truth liberally to the inflamed area," or says "this is The Colbert Report," though there are exceptions.
+This introductory phrase very often inserts the word truth into a common phrase, such as "Apply Truth liberally to the inflamed area," or says, "this is The Colbert Report," though there are exceptions.